ytangukyo/fib-gcp/README.md

 ### Fibonacci calculator with node.js running on GCP/Kubernetes.
-As a test, it uses 3 nodes.
-Nginx-ingress installed with Helm v3 (tiller no longer needed).
+It is developed on a local minikube cluster.

-_NB: the containers were first tested on a local minikube cluster._
+_Note: Nginx-ingress installed using helm v3, tiller no longer needed._